LogoCustom Linear Actuator

 SourceSignalKey dataImplication

-Actuonix P8 datasheetPublished lower package floor for 25 mm travelJanuary 2023 P8 datasheet lists 25 mm stroke, 60 mm closed length hole-to-hole, 35 N max force in one gearing option, 180 N max static force, 5 N max side load, 20% duty cycle, IP54, and custom options that usually require MOQ 500 pcs.At around 25 mm travel, if your package ratio is below about 2.4x stroke, or if side load is more than trivial, you are outside this verified public benchmark.
+Actuonix P8 datasheetPublished lower package floor for 25 mm travelJanuary 2023 P8 datasheet/model matrix lists standard stroke options at 10, 25, 50, 75, and 100 mm.
+It also lists a 25 mm stroke with 60 mm closed length hole-to-hole, 35 N max force in one gearing option, 180 N max static force, 5 N max side load, 20% duty cycle, IP54, and custom options that usually require MOQ 500 pcs.At around 25 mm travel, if your package ratio is below about 2.4x stroke, or if side load is more than trivial, you are outside this verified public benchmark.

 Actuonix L16 datasheetPublished 100 mm micro envelope with explicit limitsAugust 2023 L16 datasheet lists 50/100/140 mm stroke options with 118/168/208 mm static closed lengths, max force 100 N, max side load 30 N at 100 mm stroke, 20% duty cycle, IP54, and -10 C to +50 C ambient.A 100 mm micro claim has public proof at about 1.68x package ratio, but only for moderate force, controlled side load, and intermittent duty.